Remote education provision: information for parents

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

-During day one and day two, a learning timetable will be posted to the class pages of the school website with the accompanying work explained and any needed resources included.
+During day one and day two, a learning timetable will be posted to the class pages of the school website of on Google Classroom with the accompanying work explained and any needed resources included.
 The teacher’s email address will be on the same page and parents should use this to send in the completed tasks or to ask any questions about the work.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?